idrave/FOND-ASP/README.md

 * `fcfond/planner_clingo/fondplus_show.lp`: like `fondplus.lp` but grounding the showing part independently and after solving the main program.
 Seems to sometime run faster.
 * `fcfond/planner_clingo/fondplus_show_pretty.lp`: like `fondplus.lp` but showing the policy in a pretty manner as rules `S ==> A`.

+The variation of the solver using a bound on the recursive search for terminating states is:
+* `fcfond/planner_clingo/fondp_index.lp`: version of the complete FOND-ASP planner that takes bound `k` on the grounding of the program.

 The specialized solvers for **standard FOND planning** are:

 * `fcfond/planner_clingo/specialized/planner_strong.lp`: specialized solver for pure strong planning under adversarial semantics for non-determinism.
 * `fcfond/planner_clingo/specialized/planner_strongcyclic.lp`: specialized solver for pure strong planning under state-action fair semantics for non-determinism.

+The specialized solver for **dual FOND planning** is:

+* `fcfond/planner_clingo/specialized/dualfond.lp`: specialized solver for FOND problems with combinations of fair and adversarial non-deterministim.